-Since the General Data Protection Regulation (GDPR) became live on May 25 this year in the European Union (EU), those involved in marketing, online and otherwise, have to make some serious changes to the way in which the collect, manage, store, and even erase personal data of all EU residents anywhere in the world.
+Since the General Data Protection Regulation (GDPR) became live on May 25 this year in the European Union (EU), those involved in marketing, online and otherwise, have had to make some serious changes to the way in which they collect, manage, store, and even erase personal data of all EU residents.

 Here are some things marketers need to note:

 - Firstly, GDPR is actual legislation, not recommendations or suggestions.
-It protects the rights of all EU residents anywhere in the world whom you employ or with whom you do business.
+It protects the rights of all EU residents whom you employ or with whom you do business.

-- Given online marketing and businesses having an online presence, GDPR will have an effect on any businesses that offer goods and services no matter where they are located.
-So chances are strong these regulations involve your business.
+- Given that most businesses have an online presence, GDPR will have an effect on any companies that offer goods and services no matter where they are located.
+So chances are strong that these regulations involve your business.